 Another great feature here is that you can import texture packs and unique brushes from other artists to expand your tool set and take your art to the next level.
 The community that supports and uses this software is also extremely helpful should you have any questions.

-Are you aware of any other great drawing tablet software?
+Are you aware of any other great software programs for your drawing tablet?
 If so, don’t hesitate to let us know about them in the comments below.